a2824256/racing_chart.js/README.md

-# racing_chart.js
+# match_map.js
-This project is used for create a racing chart.
+This project is used for create a match map.

 # Author
 Alex Leung <br/>